The Fontan Circulation: A View of the Current State of Affairs

 - Hebert A, Mikkelsen UR, Thilen U, et al. Bosentan improves exercise capacity in adolescents and adults after Fontan operation: the TEMPO (Treatment With Endothelin Receptor Antagonist in Fontan Patients, a Randomized, Placebo-Controlled, Double-Blind Study Measuring Peak Oxygen Consumption) study.
 Circulation 2014;130:2021-30.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Hypertension
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Hypertension

 Keywords: Bronchitis, Cardiac Catheters, Cardiac Output, Low, Central Venous Pressure, Collagen, Child, Cross-Sectional Studies, Disease Progression, Diuretics, Drainage, Electric Impedance, Fibroblasts, Follow-Up Studies, Fontan Procedure, Gastroenterology, Genetic Predisposition to Disease, Health Personnel, Hepatic Veins, Hepatitis C, Hypertension, Inflammation, Liver Cirrhosis, Lymphocytes, Lymphopenia, Mechanoreceptors, Nephrology, Piperazines, Protein-Losing Enteropathies, Pulmonary Artery, Pulmonary Medicine, Purines, Stellate Ganglion, Stroke Volume, Sulfones, Survival Rate, Survivors, Syndrome, Vasodilator Agents